 Facebook was not alone in its Wall Street suffering Wednesday, as other social-networking companies also declined while tech's newest addition to the public markets, "Candy Crush Saga" maker King Digital, suffered the worst debut day for a stock this year.

 After charging $22.50 a share in an initial public offering that valued the company at more than $7 billion, King shares dove 15.6 percent to $19 Wednesday in its debut on the New York Stock Exchange, the worst market debut for an IPO this year.
 Scott Sweet, senior managing partner at IPO Boutique, told MarketWatch that many IPO investors were hoping the shares would immediately rise, and when they didn't, the purchasers immediately dumped the stock, which he described as "extremely fast money."
 "It almost stood no chance," he said.
-Many King doubters brought up the travails of Zynga, the San Francisco social-gaming company that went public as its games were massively popular and now struggles to trade for half the $10 IPO price; Zynga fell 4.1 percent to $4.64 Wednesday.
+Many King doubters brought up the travails of Zynga, the San Francisco social-gaming company that went public as its games were massively popular and now trades at less than half the $10 IPO price; Zynga fell 4.1 percent to $4.64 Wednesday.

 Google dropped 2.3 percent to $1,131.97 as Amazon introduced its own reduced cloud-services prices a day after the Mountain View Web giant did the same.
 Intel dropped 0.3 percent to $25.38 after reaching a partnership deal with fellow Silicon Valley chipmaker Altera, which declined 1.4 percent to $35.91.
 Netflix gained 0.4 percent to $372.28 while continuing its pursuit of documentaries, and Tesla Motors dropped 3.4 percent to $212.96 despite reaching a compromise that will allow the Palo Alto carmaker to continue sales in Ohio.